17tayyy/command-and-control/README.md

 ### Command Usage

-In the `listener.py` session, you can run the following commands:
+In the `listener.py` session, you can run the following commands (i will be adding more in the future):

 - **get users**: This command retrieves a list of system users from the target machine and sends it via email to a predefined address.